Unusual Options Activity Insight: iShares MSCI EAFE ETF | Benzinga

 Unusual Options Activity Insight: iShares MSCI EAFE ETF

-iShares MSCI EAFE ETF (NYSE:EFA) shares experienced unusual options activity on Friday.
-The stock price moved down to $79.55 following the option alert.
+iShares MSCI EAFE ETF (NYSE:EFA) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $80.42 following the option alert.

 - Option Type: SWEEP